YixuanWang1120/JM_TMBcat/README.md

 The upper and lower bounds of the particle swarm optimization algorithm need to be adjusted according to the input data characteristics.

 **NOTE2:**
-The calculation criteria for the composite prognosis indexes can be adjusted according to the input data characteristics.
+The calculation criteria for the composite prognosis indexes can be adjusted according to the clinical characteristics of the cancer species to be analyzed.